gtb-2022-tao-ding/.github/profile/README.md

 Hi!
 My name is Ding Tao.
 English name for Tim.

+My major for the undergraduate study is information science and technology.
+The major formaster is data science.

+Yeah !

-This is me in 2004
+This is me in 2004 on Netherlands.

 ![Image text](https://github.com/gtb-2022-tao-ding/.github/blob/main/profile/assets/1.jpg)